Hammond promises major broadband expansion

 "Over a million premises already have direct access to them… but if we are to achieve our ambition of a truly high-speed economy, and keep up with our competitors, then we need a step change in our approach."

-Mr Hammond will say the government will target full-fibre connections in 15 million homes and business premises within the next seven years.
+The government will target full-fibre connections in 15 million homes and business premises within the next seven years, Mr Hammond will say.

 This would be delivered by the telecoms industry, he will say, but not via "government Diktat".